 This town can be found at the base of Big Mountain, which offers some of the best skiing in this region of the United States, and in summer you’ll find a range of hiking trails along its slopes.
 In addition, the West Entrance to Glacier National Park is just a 30-minute drive away.
 The park features stunning mountain ranges that were carved thousands of years ago by prehistoric ice rivers.
 Within the 1,600-square-mile park, you’ll be able to explore alpine meadows, waterfalls, and forests, as well as 25 glaciers and 200 lakes, as weather permits.
 After a day of outdoor adventuring, head back to town to enjoy a wide array of dining options or enjoy a rewarding beer at one of the town’s craft breweries.

 The best time to stay in a vacation rental in Whitefish

 Given its northern location, Whitefish experiences long winters, a late spring, and a glorious summer.
 The summer months of June through August, not surprisingly, are the most popular time to book Whitefish vacation rentals, when daytime temperatures are quite hot, the humidity remains low, and nights get chilly but not too cold.
 A huge music and arts festival takes place here each July, bringing in visitors and performers from all around.
 Fall in Whitefish, which generally begins mid-September, is a wonderful time to visit, as temperatures are pleasant and the changing leaves are stunning, making this the ideal time to explore Glacier National Park before the snows arrive.
 Much of the park closes down in winter, but ski season brings the nearby resort to life.
 Skiing remains a popular activity well into spring, and if you’re lucky, you’ll spot animals coming out of hibernation on hikes through the region.

-What are the top things to do in Whitefish?
+Top things to do in Whitefish

 Northwest Montana History Museum